Purdue-CS193/homework-0-sduri117/index.md

+# Srinatha's First CS193 Homework
+Favorite Things About CS193:
+- Github
+- Terminal
+- Some of my friends are also taking CS193

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.